qcq/WeChatCopyer/README.md

 ### NOTE

 1. Captured full size webpage can also be as file to be used as final book
 2. This app also can be as the auto reader which for long time online needed

+### limit

+#### current limits with the help of the PC own host chrome

+1. the biggest limits is the project is releate with the screen Display include the size of the pix of the screen, my cureent pc is 2015 13.3 inch of macbook pro, which means, before use this project, should use the embed in tools to detect some place of the screen

+2. has releationship with the chrome in full screen or not